Description

 Animated coating

-Since update 1.1 Ice cool supports animated coating effect that can be useful during freezing meshes.
+Since update 1.1 Ice Cool supports an animated coating effect that can be useful during freezing meshes.

 Multiple types of coating growing animation: